-Winston’s Hiring Committee Co-Chairs Suzanne Jaffe Bloom and Bill O’Neil offer advice to help aspiring lawyers stand out from the crowd during OCI and make the most of their summer associate experience.
+Winston & Strawn’s Hiring Committee Chair William O’Neil offers advice to help aspiring lawyers stand out from the crowd during OCI and make the most of their summer associate experience.

-SJB: Winston’s summer program is designed to help students discover what practice areas they enjoy most and what aligns best with their strengths and interests.
-Students gain hands-on experience from opportunities to assist with and attend depositions, hearings, arbitrations, mediations, trials, negotiations, closings, witness interviews, and government meetings, as well as opportunities to shadow attorneys for designated periods of time.
+WO: Winston’s summer program is designed to help students focus on the practice areas they enjoy most and what aligns best with their strengths and interests.
+Students gain hands-on experience from opportunities to assist with and attend transaction negotiations, deal closings, depositions, hearings, arbitrations, and government meetings.
+Additionally, students have opportunities to shadow attorneys for designated periods of time.
 We also offer practical training programs to provide experience with different aspects of practicing law, including negotiating a deal and presenting a case in a mock trial.
-Our free-flowing assignment system provides our summer associates with many opportunities to do meaningful, engaging client work with a variety of partners and in many different practice areas.
-By offering flexibility to work in different aspects of our legal practice and diverse training programs, our summer associates get hands-on and meaningful opportunities to discover what practice areas interest them most.
+Our free-flowing assignment system provides our summer associates with many opportunities to do meaningful, engaging client work with a variety of partners.

-BO: Summer associates should focus as much on relationship building as the legal work.
-The natural mentoring relationships summer associates develop serve them well years later.
-Success in a large law firm has a lot to do with relationships, and those connections students make as summer associates are really valuable when they begin their career as practicing lawyers.
+WO: Summer associates should focus as much on relationship building as the legal work.
+The natural mentoring relationships that summer associates develop serve them well years later.
+Success in a large law firm has a lot to do with relationships, and the connections students make as summer associates are really valuable when they begin their careers as practicing lawyers.

-SJB: Today’s associates are tomorrow’s partners and clients, and we are committed to helping associates not only succeed, but reach their highest potential and make meaningful contributions.
+WO: Today’s associates are tomorrow’s partners and clients, and we are committed to helping associates succeed by reaching their highest potential and making meaningful contributions.
 We value the differing perspectives that new associates bring to Winston, so we provide numerous opportunities for new lawyers to have a voice in our firm’s initiatives.
 We have an active Associates Committee of elected representatives from all offices that truly has the ear of firm management.
-Feedback from our associates through this committee has led to changes in non-billable-hours credit, the evaluation process, parental leave policies and transition back to work, and transparency of firm financials, to name a few areas.
-Associates are also encouraged to make a positive impact on the firm’s future by participating in the recruiting and hiring processes, as members of the Diversity, WISE (sustainability), and Summer Program committees, and of the Women’s Leadership Initiative and affinity groups for LGBT, Asian-American, African-American, and Hispanic attorneys.
+Feedback from our associates through this committee has led to changes in non-billable-hours credit, the evaluation process, parental leave policies, transition back to work programs, and transparency of firm financials, to name a few areas.
+Associates are also encouraged to make a positive impact on the firm’s future by participating in Summer Program Committees and our affinity groups for LGBTQ, Black, AAPI, Latinx, and women attorneys.

-This is a sponsored blog post from Winston & Strawn LLP.
-You can view Winston's Vault profile here.
+This is a sponsored post by Winston & Strawn.
+To view the firm's full profile, click here.